Cowboy Breakfast Bites Recipe

 - You can customize it to your family’s tastes.

 - A great recipe for using leftover cooked meats.

 - The perfect grab-and-go breakfast for on the run.

-The Ingredients for Making Cowboy Breakfast Bites
+What Ingredients Do I Need for Making Cowboy Breakfast Bites?

 The aromatics – onion, red bell pepper, jalapeno.
 These actually provide the foundation of this dish, just as they do in any dish.
 Change them up any way you wish.
 Sometimes I skip the jalapeno, or I may add dehydrated onion flakes in place of the actual onion, if I’m in a hurry.